techscaleinfinite/demo3/demo-deployment/tcp/varnish-deplyment.md

 I

-### <mark style="color:blue;">**How It Works**</mark>
+### **How It Works**

-1. <mark style="color:red;">**Client Requests:**</mark> When a client, such as a web browser, makes a request for a web page or resource (e.g., an image or CSS file), the request is initially sent to Varnish instead of directly to the web server.
+1. **Client Requests:** When a client, such as a web browser, makes a request for a web page or resource (e.g., an image or CSS file), the request is initially sent to Varnish instead of directly to the web server.
-2. <mark style="color:orange;">**Cache Lookup:**</mark> Upon receiving the client's request, Varnish performs a cache lookup.
+2. **Cache Lookup:** Upon receiving the client's request, Varnish performs a cache lookup.
 It checks if the requested content is already stored in its cache.
 If it finds a cached copy that's still valid (not expired), Varnish serves this cached content directly to the client.
-3. <mark style="color:red;">**Cache Miss:**</mark> If Varnish doesn't find the content in its cache or if the cached copy has expired, it forwards the request to the backend web server.
+3. **Cache Miss:** If Varnish doesn't find the content in its cache or if the cached copy has expired, it forwards the request to the backend web server.
 The web server then generates the requested content and sends it back to Varnish.
-4. <mark style="color:purple;">**Caching the Response:**</mark> Before sending the response from the web server to the client, Varnish caches a copy of it.
+4. **Caching the Response:** Before sending the response from the web server to the client, Varnish caches a copy of it.
 This copy is stored in memory, making future requests for the same content faster.
 5. **Serving Cached Content:** For subsequent requests for the same content, Varnish serves the cached version directly from memory.
 This reduces the load on the backend web server and accelerates content delivery to clients.
-6. <mark style="color:yellow;">**Cache Invalidation:**</mark> To ensure that clients receive updated content when it changes on the web server (e.g., when a new blog post is published), Varnish supports cache invalidation mechanisms.
+6. **Cache Invalidation:** To ensure that clients receive updated content when it changes on the web server (e.g., when a new blog post is published), Varnish supports cache invalidation mechanisms.
 When the content is updated, Varnish can be configured to recognize these changes and fetch a fresh copy from the web server.
-7. <mark style="color:purple;">**Load Balancing:**</mark> In addition to caching, Varnish can distribute incoming requests across multiple backend web servers.
+7. **Load Balancing:** In addition to caching, Varnish can distribute incoming requests across multiple backend web servers.
 This load balancing helps ensure high availability and scalability of web services.
 8. **HTTP Acceleration:** Varnish can optimize and accelerate HTTP requests.
 It can handle tasks like HTTP compression and support for the latest HTTP protocols, such as HTTP/2, to further enhance performance.

-### <mark style="color:blue;">Steps And Procedure</mark>
+### Steps And Procedure

-*   <mark style="background-color:purple;">**This deployment utilizes the official varnish Docker image.
-Here's a step-by-step guide to get you started:**</mark>
+*   **This deployment utilizes the official varnish Docker image.
+Here's a step-by-step guide to get you started:**

-    1. Begin by navigating to the "Create Apps" page and use the search bar to find the <mark style="color:orange;">varnish</mark> application.
+    1. Begin by navigating to the "Create Apps" page and use the search bar to find the varnish application.
     2. Click on the "Install" button to initiate the installation process.
     3. Fill in all the required fields with the necessary information.
     4. If you prefer, you can click on the "Advanced" option to access additional settings (this step is optional).